twylie/virosearch/README.md

 9. **percent_identity_variance_filter_sam**

 *OPTIONAL STEP*: The percent identity variance filter (PIDV) evaluates all mapped reads on a per-hit basis, evaluating the percent variance/difference from its reference genome placement.
 Hits not meeting a PIDV requirement will be removed from downstream processing.
 The PIDV step will produce a SAM file that can have a mixture of PE and singleton reads of mapped and unmapped reads.
 Therefore, output from the PIDV filter step---or the `--no-pidv` skipped version---will be a SAM file ready for samtools view filtering based on SAM/BAM flags.
-See [Arguments](https://github.com/twylie/virosearch#varcallpe-arguments) for related options.
+See [varcallpe Arguments](https://github.com/twylie/virosearch#varcallpe-arguments) for related options.

 10. **sam_to_bam_mapped_reads**

 We now convert the SAM file to BAM for input to creating a mpileup file required for variant calling.
 The resultant BAM file will be determined by the samtools view arguments provided in the configuration file.
 For example, if the `--only-properly-paired` flag was supplied, then we will only output properly paired reads in the BAM file.
 If `--no-singletons` was supplied, no singletons will be included in the BAM file.
 Other options also define which hits will be included in the BAM and considered during downstream variant calling.
-See [Arguments](https://github.com/twylie/virosearch#varcallpe-arguments) for related options.
+See [varcallpe Arguments](https://github.com/twylie/virosearch#varcallpe-arguments) for related options.

 11. **name_sort_mapped_bam**
 12. **fixmate_bam**
 13. **coordinate_sort_mapped_bam**
 14. **mark_duplicates_bam**

 *OPTIONAL STEP*: This entire section runs conceptually as a block; all steps are required for marking and removing mapped read duplicates.
 Deduplication may be skipped entirely if the `--no-dedup` flag was provided.
 In order to mark and remove duplicates, we will fix the mate pair score information and associated fields in the BAM using samtools fixmate.
 Prior to running fixmate, the BAM must be name sorted; however, the BAM must be sorted on mapped read coordinates prior to running samtools markdup.
 The final BAM will have had duplicates removed.
 Id the deduplication step is skipped, then the BAM is only coordinate sorted in this step.
-See [Arguments](https://github.com/twylie/virosearch#varcallpe-arguments) for related options.
+See [varcallpe Arguments](https://github.com/twylie/virosearch#varcallpe-arguments) for related options.

 15. **bam_to_mpileup**